kumarrishav14/Koggle-stone-adder/README.md

 ## More on Kogge-Stone adder

-Kogge-Stone adder is considered to be one of the most efficient adder and widely used in high-performance appilcation like FIR filter, HPCs, etc where data width is considerably high.
+Kogge-Stone adder is considered to be one of the most efficient adders and widely used in high-performance applications like FIR filters, HPCs, etc. where data width is considerably high.

 ### Design Principle